+It looked different.
+In the dim glow of the evening before—and through the distraction of trying to pry herself loose from the rope—she hadn’t noticed the carvings along the walls and the ceiling.
 Some of the weathered indentations had traces of color as if they had been painted ages before.
 They were arranged in neat columns, so she guessed that it was writing, but the glyphs made no sense to her.
-They were like the meaningless geometric shapes that she saw sometimes when she closed her eyes tightly.
+They were like the meaningless geometric shapes that she could see whenever she tightly closed her eyes.

-While the rope was still tied around her wrists, the woman who had seized her was nowhere in sight.
+While the rope was still tied around her wrists, the woman who had captured her was nowhere in sight.
 Kanna wondered briefly if she was still dreaming, but she dismissed the thought and hobbled onto her feet.

 Goda looked up.